emagiz/emdocs/mds/howto/archive-candidate-upgrade-to-eMagiz5.md

   2) In case the standard configuration of the connector infra has been modified, it should be checked to make sure the desired values are still in place.

   3) Next part is about upgrading the eMagiz Mendix Connector of the Mendix project.
-In order to do that, you can use the following [documentation](upgrade-eMagizMendixConnector.md).
+In order to do that, you can use the following related documentation for upgrading the Mendix eMagiz Connector.
 The eMagiz Mendix Connector version you need to download is 3.0.0. **It is mandatory** to do a cleanup of the project directory after finishing upgrading the eMagiz Mendix Connector.

   4) **Go to** Deploy ->  Releases, press install for the release you created.
 In the popup page that opens, download the ".emc" package needed for deploying the eMagiz Mendix connector of the Mendix project where you have just upgraded the eMagiz Mendix connector.